haroonalbar/react-portfolio-2.0/notes.md

 to set up

 exclude the nodemodules in the sanity folder if dont want to get any error while installing dependencies

+schema is bacially saying what should be the shape of the database be transform post.js to pageInfo.js

+schema.js add pageInfo and remove all the unessasary to start with a clean page

+delete all other except pageInfo and schema in schemas

+copy paste pageInfo to make experience simillarly make project skill etc